 From smart meter to MECO

-The limited information collected by the organisation responsible for allocation the energy consumed or produced (in the context of his legal task) is one information flow that can be regarded as the legal basis for (Smart) Metering.
+The limited information collected by the organisation responsible for allocating the energy consumed or produced (in the context of his legal task) is one information flow that can be regarded as the legal basis for (smart) metering.
 This information has typically a low time resolution, such as monthly consumption readings and power quality data, but also covers alarms from the metering system such as tampering indications.
 Because of its nature this information flow has low privacy sensitivity, but should still be sufficiently protected.